Henry-Sarabia/igdb/README.md

 )
 ```
 This call to ComposeOptions creates a single functional option that will allow
-you to retrieve the names of the top 5 most popular games if passed to the
+you to retrieve the names of the top 5 most popular games when passed to the
 appropriate service function.

 Functional option composition allows you to create custom functional options